This shows the contents of write data in each address of the System Data Area.

 Because the addresses are controlled in Words, you cannot write Bits.

 When you write data with a Word Switch (16 bit), they are output as interrupt data.
-Retrieve this byte of interrupt input in the host (with the INPUT$ in BASIC, for example), and you can simplify the program by using the retrieved interrupt output to jump to each subroutine.
+If you have the host retrieve this byte of interrupt output (with the INPUT$ in BASIC, for example), and you can simplify the program by using the retrieved interrupt output to jump to each subroutine.

 Set the Change-to Screen Number.
 The setup range differs depending on the [Data Type of Display Screen Numbers] option, available from the [System Settings], [Display Unit] link, in the [Display] tab's [Screen Settings] area.